greeshmasurya/Random-Quote-Generator/README.md

 # Random Quote Generator

 A simple webpage that displays random quotes with author names fetched from the Quotable API.
+(Objective : Test Deployment and new color palette.)

 ## Features